polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/01 - Introduction.md

 display all your installed modules, and allow you to uninstall these.
 Below is a screenshot.

 https://phosphorusfive.files.wordpress.com/2018/03/desktop-uninstall-module.png

+**Notice**, if you have a zip file which you are not entirely sure is safe, you can upload it using Hyper IDE, and unzip it, to your _"/modules/"_ folder, and then read its code.
+When you have confirmed it is safe, you can evaluate its _"startup.hl"_ file, before you allow non-root accounts to access the module.

 ### Settings and skinning your Desktop